Advantages of Teleradiology

 Teleradiology has become a driver of value and an opportunity for growth

-Teleradiology, as every other branch of telemedicine, owes its birth to imbalance of demand and supply.
-In this case, it is the inadequacy of diagnostic services and qualified radiologists in far-flung corners which gave rise to the need for Teleradiology as a measure to bridge this gap.
-The technology has led to reduced workload on radiologists, faster turn-around time for patients, and cost savings for hospitals who find that Teleradiology presents an attractive alternative to having radiologists available twenty-four hours a day.
+Teleradiology, like every other branch of telemedicine, owes its birth to an imbalance of demand and supply.
+In this case, it is the inadequacy of diagnostic services and qualified radiologists in far-flung corners which gave rise to the need for teleradiology as a measure to bridge this gap.
+The technology has led to the reduced workload on radiologists, the faster turn-around time for patients, and cost savings for hospitals that find that teleradiology presents an attractive alternative to having radiologists available twenty-four hours a day.

 Some additional benefits of Teleradiology:

 1. More efficient use of radiology infrastructure.
-Hospitals that are focused on general radiological services can use Teleradiology to send images of complex problems to major medical centers for evaluation.
-In addition, via Teleradiology a clinical radiologist may seek a second opinion from a specialist without transferring the patient, thus minimizing patient discomfort and improving efficiency of service delivery.
+Hospitals that are focused on general radiological services can use teleradiology to send images of complex problems to major medical centers for evaluation.
+In addition, via teleradiology a clinical radiologist may seek a second opinion from a specialist without transferring the patient, thus minimizing patient discomfort and improving the efficiency of service delivery.

 3. Improved access to care.
-This technology is predicted to play a significant role in improving service to rural areas, and has the potential to alleviate the current shortage of radiologists.
-Teleradiology means access to subspecialty radologists in regions where healthcare disparities arise.
+This technology is predicted to play a significant role in improving service to rural areas and has the potential to alleviate the current shortage of radiologists.
+Teleradiology means access to subspecialty radiologists in regions where healthcare disparities arise.

 5. After hour service.
 Teleradiology allows medical facilities to provide around the clock coverage while relieving the radiologists from the burden of being on-call at night.